-Since sustainable tourism is a fast-growing trend, it is expected that the interest of tourists for nature-based and cultural tourism will increase in the future, which will contribute to better resilience and creating businesses and jobs in tourism.
+Since sustainable tourism is a fast-growing trend, it is expected that the interest of tourists for nature-based and cultural tourism will increase in the future which will contribute to better resilience and creating businesses and jobs in tourism.
 In the development of sustainable products and services, local identity and the growing demand for active tourism, the tourism of emotions, slow tourism, cultural tourism, tourism of experiences, and stories should be considered.
-Tourism offer should become more accessible also for people with disabilities and inclusive for the elderly and families living in poverty.

 Development of new CB services, products, and the overall greening of tourism in the PA increases resilience and recovery of tourism in the PA, and requires new skills and cross-border multisectoral connections (e.g., connecting tourism with agriculture, creative industries, fisheries, etc.), better CB collaboration and learning.
 Mutual learning and mentoring are needed to enhance the capacities of businesses and public organisations in the most efficient manner, as well as joint actions for supporting synergies and cross-sectoral networks.
-Challenges to be addressed include a need for education on integrated sustainable approach and planning on destination management also on cross-border level, including remote and inaccessible micro destinations.
-It is recommended that learning events are accessible to vulnerable groups.
+Challenges to be addressed include a need for an integrated sustainable approach to destination management also on cross-border level, need for education in integrated sustainable destination management, need for planning (action plans development) for integrated sustainable destination management including remote and inaccessible micro destinations.